Emily Hingle

 By: Emily Hingle

-The Westbank of New Orleans has incredible restaurants that are some of the most authentic international flavors in the greater New Orleans area.
-That's because the Westbank has a rich history of being inhabited by immigrants from all over the world, and generations of people have continued the culinary traditions of their homelands through restaurants.
+The Westbank of New Orleans has incredible restaurants that serve some of the most authentic international flavors in the Greater New Orleans area.
+That's because the Westbank has a rich history of being inhabited by immigrants from all over the world, and generations of people have continued the culinary traditions of their homelands through these restaurants.
 Vietnamese, Chinese, Indian, Italian, and much more can be found here, and it is never disappointing.

 The Very Best Restaurants on The Westbank